xleon/mobileapp/.github/ISSUE_TEMPLATE/e-release-checklist.md

 ## During development phase

+- [ ] Add this issue to the release project
 - [ ] Pick a release name, iOS uses [planet names from Foundation of your choice][3], Android uses [elements from the periodic table in order][4]
 - [ ] Create a release branch from `develop` (or the latest tag for a hotfix) named after the release
 - [ ] Bump the version numbers (including app extensions in iOS)
-- [ ] Create a release pull request, link this issue, the diff and write the user-facing changelog following [the guidelines][2]
+- [ ] Create a release pull request, including the diff and write the user-facing changelog following [the guidelines][2], and add it to the release project
+- [ ] Link the release pull request in this issue
 - [ ] Have the changelog reviewed
 - [ ] When all changes are included in the release branch, create a new tag, name should be `daneel-X.Y` or `giskard-X.Y`
 - [ ] Create a GitHub release from the tag and include the user-facing changelog